What Does Emotionally Unavailable Really Mean?

 The truth here is that you can only be as emotionally connected as the least able partner in the relationship.
 If you want to feel more connected to your guy but you judge and shame him for sharing his vulnerability with you, he’s going to clam up and you’re not going to get what you want.

-what to do if you’re an emotionally unavailable man
+What to do if you’re an emotionally unavailable man

 If you want to become more emotionally literate, I salute you.
 You have a journey ahead, and there’s support for you.